tractorjuice/wardley_book_chat/README.md

 # Have an AI Chat with Simon Wardley's Book

-Chat with Simon Wardley's Book on Wardley Mapping
+Engage in a dynamic conversation with the content of Simon Wardley's book on Wardley Mapping.
-\

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/tractorjuice/wardley_book_chat)

-\
-Chat with Simon Wardley's Book is an AI-based application that allows you to interact with the content of Simon Wardley's book using GPT-4 model and OpenAI API.
-It utilizes the Streamlit framework to present an interactive user interface, making it easy for users to ask questions and get answers.
+"Chat with Simon Wardley's Book" is an AI-driven application powered by the GPT-4 model and OpenAI API.
+Using the Streamlit framework, it offers a responsive interface, enabling users to pose questions and receive insightful responses.
-\
-\

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://wardley-book-chat.streamlit.app/)

 ## Features

-- Querying the book using natural language and AI.
+- Interact with the book through natural language and AI capabilities.
-- Incorporates OpenAI's GPT-4 model for generating answers.
+- Leverage OpenAI's GPT-4 model for articulate answers.
-- Uses Streamlit for a user-friendly UI.
+- Streamlit integration ensures an intuitive user experience.

 ## How to Run
 1. Clone the repository.\